FrancoLepe/phase-4-myberry/README.md

 - This is a digital library user interface tool

 ## Functionality

+- Navigation
+  - If no user logged in:
+      - Show 'Login' button
+  - If user logged in:
+      - Show 'My Books'
+      - Show 'My account'
+      - Show user first and last name

 - Landing page:
-  - navigate to signin
+  - If no user logged in:
     - see all books that exist in the library:
       - books that are already checked out are greyed out as "unavailable'
       - books that are available to check-out indicate "log-in to check out"
+  - If user logged in:
+    - see all books that exist in the library:
+      - books that are already checked out are greyed out as "unavailable'
+      - user can check-out books

+- Login:
+  - SigIn with existing credentials
+  - create new account

+- Create new account:
+  - all fields are required
+  - email must be unique
+  - redirects to Landing page

+- My Books:
+  - Shows user's checked out books
+  - User can check-in books

+- My Account:
+  - Print user details
+  - User can update user details
+  - user can log out

+- Edit User Account:
+  - User can edit user details
+  - Delete account
+    - all user's books are automatically checked-in upon user delete
+    - logs user out
+    - deletes account from database
+    - redirects to homepage